 Trends: With so many US employees currently overseas on uniformed services leave, the Department of Labor and the Department of Justice strongly believes that these servicemembers should not sacrifice their civilian job in order to serve their country.
 In response, the DOJ is actively suing employers that do not comply with USERRA.

-In-depth review of the spectrum of North Dakota employment law requirements HR must follow with respect to other leaves.
+In-depth review of the spectrum of Massachusetts employment law requirements HR must follow with respect to USERRA.

-In-depth review of the spectrum of Illinois employment law requirements HR must follow with respect to USERRA.
+In-depth review of the spectrum of Rhode Island employment law requirements HR must follow with respect USERRA.

-In-depth review of the spectrum of Arkansas employment law requirements HR must follow with respect to other leaves.
+In-depth review of the spectrum of California employment law requirements HR must follow with respect to USERRA

 HR guidance on USERRA and handling uniformed service leave obligations.